 The name of your organization should be stated in the bylaws along with the purpose and the location of your organization.
 It is important to mention this information in the Company Bylaws.

 This section details the several aspects of membership, which includes the various types of members, the membership selection process, members’ voting rights, and the procedures for controlling and/or removing members.
-If there are no members, you need to even state that in this document.
+Even if there are no members, you need to state that in this document.